popov-maksim/head-pose-estimation/README.md

 Simple way to run the app is to build (takes time) docker image from given Dockerfile or download ready one from DockerHub.
 Then just run docker container.

+**Before running container execute command *xhost +***

 **Command to pull image:** docker pull maxloki/head_pose:ready

 **Command to run container with stream from webcam:**
-*docker run --device=/dev/video0:/dev/video0 -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY head_pose:latest*
+*docker run --device=/dev/video0:/dev/video0 -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY maxloki/head_pose:ready*

 **Command to run container with stream from video:**
-*docker run -v /path/to/videofilename:/videofilename --device=/dev/video0:/dev/video0 -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY head_pose:latest -s videofilename*
+*docker run -v /path/to/videofilename:/videofilename -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY maxloki/head_pose:ready -s videofilename*

 #### Locally from src
 Also it is possible to run the app from **src** folder just typing *python main.py* (you need installed opencv and dlib).
 It takes one optional parameter *-s [SOURCE]*, give there path to a videofile if you want to use stream from video, don't pass anything if you want stream from webcam.

 #### How to exit
 To exit the app just press 'q'